My household tries CLIF Kid Organic ZBaRs and most of the organic flavors are winners, plus these bars have almost zero cons.

 What we think:

-Cedar (nine years old) + Dave and me (adults) + my best friend and her three-year-old daughter taste tested all the flavors except Apple Cinnamon.
+Cedar (nine years old) + my roommate Dave and me (adults) + my best friend and her three-year-old daughter taste tested all the flavors except Apple Cinnamon.
 Flavors tested include Spooky S’mores, Chocolate Chip, Honey Graham, Peanut Butter, Blueberry and Chocolate Brownie.

 No one complained about any of the flavors except Chocolate Brownie.
 My son Cedar says, “The chocolate brownie is way too sweet!”
 Cedar likes sweet snacks sometimes, but I’ve noticed he doesn’t like too much sweet in whole grain type snacks.